 To trace the long fight for political freedom which those before us had to undergo, shows us how hopeful and how advantageous our position is.
-Had we not political freedom and the right of the ballot in face of these rapidly arowing concentrations of evil among us, our position would be well-nigh hopeless.
+Had we not political freedom and the right of the ballot in face of these rapidly growing concentrations of evil among us, our position would be well-nigh hopeless.
 As it is we cannot be other than masters of this critical situation if we come but speedily to a realization of the great forces that lie within our reach, and if we use them as intelligent freemen.
 The great battle that must now be waged is the battle for economic freedom, for equal opportunities, for justice in working conditions, for justice in legislation and administration.

-He who owns or controls that upon which others depend. owns and controls them.
-The fundamental issue at stake is justice and equal opportunities, a more equal justice in the distribution of the results of labour, and a using for all the people of those great natural common resources that are now being grabbed and monopolized and used for the enrichment of the few.
+He who owns or controls that upon which others depend owns and controls them.
+The fundamental issue at stake is justice and equal opportunities, a more equal justice in the distribution of the results of labor, and a using for all the people of those great natural common resources that are now being grabbed and monopolized and used for the enrichment of the few.

-How strange our position is, could be revealed by an estimate of the millions upon millions in the form of natural franchises that we allow to be taken from us each year, and that are making so enormously rich the few men and families that have become so self-conceited as they roll in this wealth, and then to make a comparison of the immense preponderance of the voting power of the people over this relatively small number millions compared to the thousands.
+How strange our position is, could be revealed by an estimate of the millions upon millions in the form of natural franchises that we allow to be taken from us each year, and that are making so enormously rich the few men and families that have become so self-conceited as they roll in this wealth.
+And then make a comparison of the immense preponderance of the voting power of the people over this relatively small number millions compared to the thousands.
 But they have been making this their business.
-Very quietly, while the masses of the people have been going about their own private affairs, they have been getting possession of and diverting to their own coffers these immenselv valuable concessions, and which have grown more enormous in their profits as the country has grown in population and the needs of the people have increased.
+Very guietly, while the masses of the people have been going about their own private affairs, they have been getting possession of and diverting to their own coffers immensely these valuable concessions, and which have grown more enormous in their profits as the country has grown in population and the needs of the people have increased.
 While the people have been farming the farms, this small, privileged class, as an able writer has recently put it, has been "farming the farmers."
 They have acted upon the principle that he enunciates in speaking of their methods as follows - do not fool yourself while there are other people to fool.
-The way to succeed is not to work, but to work the workers; not to farm the farms, but to farm the farmers.
+The way to succeed is not to work, but to work the workers; not to farm the farms. but to farm the farmers hesitate or to delay is passed.

-And how even now money is trying to blind the eyes of the people to prevent them from seeing clearly and taking back to themselves these great resources, can be seen on every hand.
-But the hour has struck and we are on the move.
-The day to hesitate or to delay is passed.
 Revelations have been coming so rapidly of late, and facts so momentous in their import are becoming so clear, that we could not turn back even if we would.
 Every law of human nature and human development cries out against it.
 And although concentrated wealth and power may exert every influence to climb and to stifle the idea of greater equality and justice, the thoughts and the voices of men of genius and insight are up, and the great common people are hearing them over and over again giving voice and sanction to their own thoughts and rapidly forming conclusions.